ncschroeder/LeetCode-Problems/Redundant_Connection.md

     /*
     A linked hash set is used since the iteration order is the same as the insertion order.
-    This is necessary for getting the nodes in the cycle.
+    This is necessary for getting the nodes in the cycle when calling the dropWhile function below.
     */
     val nodesInCurPath = LinkedHashSet<Int>()